viniciusgerevini/learn-godot-challenge/README.md

 # A challenge for learning Godot

 Here is my humble attempt to help you make a game using Godot.
-For more context you can watch this video [ add link ].
+For more context you can watch this [video](https://youtu.be/B9heoGTQLz8).

 I decided to put this "challenge" together to help people walk the way by themselves.
 It has a list of tasks split by rounds.
 Each round has a goal, and the idea is for you to try to complete those by yourself, looking at the docs and researching online.

-If you get stuck, feel free to search or open a [discussion](https://github.com/viniciusgerevini/learn-godot-challenge/discussions) in this repository and I will try to help you out (make sure to mention me (`@viniciusgerevini`) on the discussion because I'm not sure I will be notified otherwise).
+If you get stuck, feel free to search or open a [discussion](https://github.com/viniciusgerevini/learn-godot-challenge/discussions) in this repository and I will try to help you out (make sure to mention me, `@viniciusgerevini`, on the discussion because I'm not sure I will be notified otherwise).

 Feel free to contact me on [Mastodon](https://mastodon.gamedev.place/@thisisvini) or [BlueSky](https://bsky.app/profile/thisisvini.com) for general chat.